abhinavms/election/README.md

 ## Todo
-1. Login Status in front page
+1. Login Status in login and auth
 2. Prevent user from going to next page without voting
-3. Results

 ## Setup Commands
 workon django